cardene777/Central-Data-Hub/docs/CVCIP-1.md

 ### Price it or not

 We are considering putting a per-address price on NFT's Mint.
-Cross Value Chain has a zero gas cost, so if you have a lot of addresses, you can issue as many as you want.
+Cross Value Chain is cheap, so if you have a lot of addresses, you can only issue so many of them.
 There is no limit to the number of NFTs that can be issued, so issuing unlimited NFTs is not a problem.
 However, you may need to pay for the creation of communities or other mechanisms in the future.
 Putting a price on the Mint of the NFT will allow sales here to be used for future updates.

 ### SBT or...

-Since this NFT takes the form of an address, it seems more natural that it should not be transferable.
+It is natural that this NFT cannot `transfer`, as it is tied to an address.
-The ability to transfer increases the range of things that can be done, but it may also reduce security, e.g. transfers due to incorrect approvals.
+The ability to `transfer` increases the range of what can be done, but may also reduce security, e.g. due to incorrect `approve` of a `transfer`.

 ## Reference Implementation